-W9 Strive to be an employer of choice W9.2 Align safety initiatives to departmental health, safety and R with a focus on addressing The City's wellness culture practices by improving safety reporting and trends S aging workforce. analysis to promote shared understanding and responsibility.
+W9 Strive to be an employer of choice with a focus on addressing The City's aging workforce.

+W9.2 Align safety initiatives to departmental health, safety and wellness culture practices by improving safety reporting and trends analysis to promote shared understanding and responsibility.